EMILY RATAJKOWSKI 'COLLECTORS EDITION'

 In May 2012, photographer Jonathan Leder found himself alone in a house with a Polaroid camera and Emily Ratajkowski.
 This was before the black-haired, red-lipped stunner had shot to fame with her undeniably sexy performance in Robin Thicke’s arguably sexist “Blurred Lines” video.
 Leder wasn’t shooting her because she was a celebrity.
 He’d simply seen something in her previous work that made him think this L.A. model wasn’t like all the others.

-He was right, and the proof lies in Leder/Ratajkowski, a book of supernaturally sensual photos now being reissued in expanded form via Imperial Pictures Ltd. The new collector’s edition spans 71 images—many of them never before seen, all of them new scans boasting enhanced color separation for maximum impact.
+He was right, and the proof lies in Leder/Ratajkowski, a book of supernaturally sensual photos published by Imperial Publishing.
+The collector’s edition spans 71 images .
 Posing in lingerie (and less) on floral rugs, plush sofas, and big brass beds, Ratajkowski is a vintage pin-up queen with a 21st Century edge.

 Leder took these Polaroids at the Cape House in Woodstock, N.Y., a classically styled pad reminiscent of childhood vacation rentals, maybe even grandma’s house.
 The familiarity of the curtains and wood paneling makes each captured moment feel all the more alluring.